- 1 Meiosis I

 Here, each of the homologous chromosomes is pulled towards opposite poles of the cell as the spindle fibres retract.
 This equally divides the DNA between the two cells which will be formed.

 During telophase I, the nuclear envelope reforms and spindle fibres disappear.
 In cytokinesis I, the cytoplasm and cell divide resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).

 These stages are identical to their counterparts in meiosis I.

 In metaphase II, chromosomes line up in single file along the equator of the cell.
 This is in contrast to metaphase I, where chromosomes line up in homologous pairs.

 Next, sister chromatids are pulled to opposite poles of the equator.

-This is the same as Telophase I.
+This stage is the same as telophase I.

-Anaphase lag can occur where chromosomes are left behind due to defects in the spindle fibres or attachment to chromosomes.
+Anaphase lag can occur when chromosomes are left behind due to defects in the spindle fibres or attachment to chromosomes.
 This differs from non-disjunction as neither cell receives the chromosome/chromatid, leaving both daughter cells short of genetic information.